 The North Yorkshire Moors Railway runs steam trains from Pickering to Whitby from March to November.
 In winter, the line is closed, and Goathland—a village better known as Aidensfield from the television series Heartbeat—returns to its actual population of four hundred people.

 The Mallyan Spout waterfall is a mile's walk from the village, down a track that becomes a stream after heavy rain.
 In winter, it freezes into a column of ice that local children dare each other to touch.
 The round trip takes ninety minutes; proper boots are essential.
+The waterfall is unmarked by signage—locals prefer it that way—but the path begins at the churchyard gate and follows the stream.

 The Moors Proper